 An early-stage business can probably access more money through equity financing than debt financing.
 But unless the equity financier is willing to offer financial advice, this could be more of a curse than a blessing.
 New entrepreneurs usually don’t have experience in managing massive budgets.
 This could easily result in careless or rushed spending.

-Debt financing, on the other hand, tends to have the opposite effect: It teaches new business owners to spend carefully and efficiently.
+On the other hand, debt financing tends to have the opposite effect: It teaches new business owners to spend carefully and efficiently.
 If you spend the money on the wrong investment or fail to generate enough revenue, you won’t be able to pay it back.
 Many successful business owners benefited from learning how to manage debt early in their careers.

 Debt Financing Doesn’t Involve Selling Ownership